 What Not to Miss at Northstar California

 We frogs are always looking to save money on a ski trip (or any trip, really), so we look for the free and inexpensive ways to have fun and get the most from our investment on a family vacation.
-We found the safety lap bar on a chair lift was full of helpful information—good reading.
-We learned about free s’mores in the Village in the afternoon and complimentary champagne toasts on East Ridge.
+We found the safety lap bar on a chair lift was full of helpful information — good reading.
+The lap bar informed us about free s’mores in the Village in the afternoon and complimentary champagne toasts on the slope at Tōst.
+Tadpoles can toast, too, with sparkling cider of course!
+Arrive 15-20 minutes early and bring ID if you want the bubbly stuff with alcohol.
 What a reward for using the safety bar (besides staying safe)!
 Consult the entertainment calendar to find out about live music, fun themes, Saturday Ripperoo parades, ice rink events, holiday programming and other entertainment at Northstar California Ski Resort.

 Having hoppy skiers means doing what makes kids happy.
 That includes playing in the snow!
 Tubing can make great family snow fun.
-The tubing hill at Northstar is located at the top of the Big Springs Express Gondola, and it is limited to first-come, first-served and weather conditions.
+The tubing hill at Northstar is located at the top of the Big Springs Express Gondola.
+It is limited to first-come, first-served tubers and weather conditions.
 Purchase tickets in the Village.
 If you are planning to tube after a day of skiing, make sure you bring snow boots with you.
 There are lockers mid-mountain at The Lodge at Big Springs if you need to store any items.
-If you are visiting near President’s week in February, dig into the Snow Play Zone on the terrace above the Village (near the Bungee trampoline).
-It is also an area we saw children playing in spring snow.
+Smaller tadpoles and anyone wanting a gentler hill can now tube in the village ... as long as they are willing to hike back to the top of the hill!

 If you are planning to visit Lake Tahoe, check out our family guide to the north Lake Tahoe ski resorts to give you an edge in planning and finding the right ski resort for your family’s needs.
 Northstar California is a great family ski resort and one that is geared toward keeping the tadpoles hoppy.
 And if the kids are hoppy, the parents are hoppy.
 Am I right?
 But the resort takes good care of parents too, with plenty of great skiing, places to lounge and enjoy adult beverages, and ways to take the load off a parent’s shoulders.
 Hopefully our guide to skiing at Northstar has made your planning and family ski trip a lot easier, too.